-Foreign companies can establish a company branch in Switzerland if certain requirements are met, such as:
+Foreign companies can establish a company branch in Switzerland if the following requirements are met:

 - The foreign parent company must prove its existence and incorporation by providing the competent Swiss Commercial Register with and excerpt from the foreign commercial register or register of companies.
 If no such register exists in the country where the parent company was incorporated, it is necessary to provide other types of official evidence that the company exists.